Chiang Mai, Thailand's Cool, Creative Haven

 We hope that this web site will help you plan your visit to this amazing city and to Northern Thailand!
 We are convinced that you will stay in Chiang Mai longer than you initially planned!

-Perhaps the most high-profile accolade for Chiang Mai is being rated as the second best city in the world by Travel and Leisure magazine, after the Thai capital Bangkok.
-The Daily Yomiuri picks up on this in November 2010 and makes a hotel recommendation for the Veranda Chiang Mai - The High Resort
+Perhaps the most high-profile accolade for Chiang Mai in recent years has been being rated as the second best city in the world by Travel and Leisure magazine, ranking right after the chart-topping Thai capital Bangkok.
+The Daily Yomiuri picks up on this in November 2010 and makes a hotel recommendation for the Veranda Chiang Mai - The High Resort.

 Chiang Mai, Thailand